 Dill began duplicating his success with the MIT women’s team after being summoned to take over the reins of the program in 2004.
-In 2010, the Engineers registered their first 30-win season, and in 2011 made their seventh straight appearance at the North East Collegiate Volleyball Association (NECVA) Championship Tournament.
-Dill has led the program to as high as a No. 5 national ranking.
-From the league, he was named the New England Division Coach of the Year in 2007 and 2011 and was the NECVA Co-Coach of the Year in 2010.
-Dill was also the inaugural recipient of NECVA’s David Hildebrandt Rising Star Award in 2009.
+In 2010, the Engineers registered their first 30-win season, and in 2014 made their first appearance in the NCAA Tournament.
+Dill has led the program to as high as a No. 3 national ranking.
+As first-year members of the United Volleyball Conference, he was named the league’s Co-Coach of the Year in 2014.
+The award was Dill’s fourth overall as he was a three-time honoree when MIT played in the North East Collegiate Volleyball Association (NECVA).
+While competing in NECVA, he was the inaugural recipient of the conference's David Hildebrandt Rising Star Award in 2009.

 Dill has worked with the MIT volleyball program since 1992.
 He served as an assistant coach for three years for both men’s and women’s varsity teams.
 Named the head coach of the women’s squad in 1996, Dill has guided it to seven NCAA Tournament appearances, two ECAC Championships, and the 2012 NEWMAC title.
 His efforts have been recognized on the MIT campus as he received the MIT Infinite Mile from the Division of Student Life.
 In addition, Dill was selected for the MIT Excellence Award, which is the highest honor awarded to staff by MIT.